The Sylvaneth are the children of Alarielle, the Everqueen, the goddess of life.

 How to buy a Sylvaneth Warcry Warband

-The Sylvaneth warband can be purchased from 3 boxes.
+The Sylvaneth warband can be purchased from 3 boxes and 3 blisters.

 But to get every single assembly option you may need to buy more than one of the same box.